ultimateshadsform/astro-electron-ts/README.md

 # 🚀 astro-electron-ts

-Astro-Electron is an integration designed to seamlessly incorporate Electron into Astro projects.
-It simplifies the process of setting up Electron, providing a streamlined development experience for building cross-platform desktop applications with Astro and Electron.
+Build cross-platform desktop applications with Astro and Electron.
+This integration seamlessly incorporates Electron into your Astro projects, handling all the setup and configuration automatically so you can focus on building your app.

 ## ✨ Features